prataprc/prataprc.github.io.v1/_contents/parser-combinator-composition.rst

         ydelimit, parsec.Int(),
     )

-Here we are extracting the value of each terminal and concatinating it to create the full ip address and return the string as ParsecNode.
+Here we are extracting the value of each terminal and concatenating it to create the full ip address and return the string as ParsecNode.

 **timestamp**

-For timestamp, we can't match the string as it is because other log lines, in the same file, will have different timestamp-values.
-But the timestamp has a pattern: ``\[[0-9]{2}/[a-zA-Z]{3}/[0-9]{4}:[0-9]{2}:[0-9]{2}:[0-9]{2}\]``
+For time-stamp, we can't match the string as it is because other log lines, in the same file, will have different time-stamp values.
+But the time-stamp has a pattern: ``\[[0-9]{2}/[a-zA-Z]{3}/[0-9]{4}:[0-9]{2}:[0-9]{2}:[0-9]{2}\]``

 .. code-block:: go